home-assistant-libs/aiohue/README.md

 # Aiohue
-## Asynchronous library to control Phlipis Hue
+## Asynchronous library to control Philips Hue

 Requires Python 3.5 and uses asyncio and aiohttp.